 Covid-19 update: here's how many new cases were recorded in Bedford in the last 24 hours

+There were no deaths in Bedford (508), or Luton (533) and one recorded in Central Bedfordshire (613) - according to Public Health England.

-According to Public Health England there were 35 confirmed COVID-19 patients in Bedford Hospital and Luton and Dunstable Hospital, on Tuesday, October 5, and six patients were on a mechanical ventilation bed.
+According to Public Health England there were 59 confirmed COVID-19 patients in Bedford Hospital and Luton and Dunstable Hospital, on Tuesday, October 12, and nine patients were on a mechanical ventilation bed.

 There is no further breakdown between the two hospitals.